KelvinxG/KelvinxG/README.md

 - 👋 Hi, I’m @KelvinxG
 - 👀 I’m interested in so many interesting things, from education, science, neuroscience and many other science related fields
 - 🌱 I’m currently learning data science,machine learning and python for web development
-- 💞️ Any collaboration is fine, i'm open if you have an idea or a busisness idea you can email me and we can connect via email or discord
+- 💞️ Any collaboration is fine, i'm open if you have an idea or a business idea you can email me and we can connect via email or discord
 - 📫 How to reach me : tearteamoguy@gmail.com

 <!---